Panama disease tropical race 4 has been confirmed by Biosecurity Queensland on 5 properties in Far North Queensland.

 Since the initial detection in March 2015 the Queensland Government funded Panama TR4 Program (the Program) has worked closely with the Australian Banana Growers’ Council (ABGC) to control and contain the disease through surveillance on farms, compliance on known infested properties and communication and education activities.

 On-farm biosecurity is the best way to protect a farm and the industry from this soil-borne disease.

 If you believe you have plants infected with Panama TR4, call Biosecurity Queensland immediately on 13 25 23.

-To receive regular updates, subscribe to the Panama TR4 Program Update, by selecting Biosecurity news within the eNewsletter section and Bananas under Biosecurity Queensland Alerts.
+To receive regular updates, subscribe to the Panama TR4 Program Update.

 Watch this short video to find out more about Panama TR4 and what you can do to protect the banana industry from this serious disease

-See how one grower is getting Panama TR4 ready by watching our television commercial.
-For more ways you can get ready visit PanamaTR4ready.
+See how one grower is getting Panama TR4 ready and find out how we can be PanamaTR4ready.